Darkcybe/darkcybe.github.io/_posts/Ethical Hacking/Windows/2022-10-01-Active_Directory.md

 Active Directory offers a variety of services that are grouped together as "Active Directory Domain Services," or AD DS.
 Among these services are:

-Domain Services
-: Stores centralized data and manages user-domain communication; includes login authentication and search functionality.
+- **Domain Services:** Stores centralized data and manages user-domain communication; includes login authentication and search functionality.

-Certificate Services
-: Responsible for the creation, distribution, and management of secure certificates.
+- **Certificate Services:** Responsible for the creation, distribution, and management of secure certificates.

-Lightweight Directory Services (LDAP)
-: Provides support for directory-enabled applications.
+- **Lightweight Directory Services (LDAP):** Provides support for directory-enabled applications.

-Directory Federation Services
-: Enables a user to authenticate in multiple web applications in a single session using single-sign-on (SSO).
+- **Directory Federation Services:** Enables a user to authenticate in multiple web applications in a single session using single-sign-on (SSO).

-Rights Management
-: Safeguards intellectual property by preventing unauthorized use and distribution of digital content.
+- **Rights Management:** Safeguards intellectual property by preventing unauthorized use and distribution of digital content.

-DNS/NTP/DHCP Services
-: This service is used to resolve domain names, act as a centralized time source, and can effectively manage a networks IP ranges and leases via DHCP.
+- **DNS/NTP/DHCP Services:** This service is used to resolve domain names, act as a centralized time source, and can effectively manage a networks IP ranges and leases via DHCP.

 Without needing much mention, Active Directory/Domain Controllers are an extremely high valued target.